Mental Health Facilities Kenton, OH

 Mercy Health St Ritas Medical Center Behavioral Services - 27.1 miles from Kenton, OH

 Mercy Health St Ritas Medical Center Behavioral Services is a mental health clinic in Lima, OH, located at 730 West Market Street, 45801 zip code area.
-Mercy Health St Ritas Medical Center Behavioral Services provides telemedicine/telehealth, partial hospitalization/day treatment and outpatient treatment.
-Mercy Health St Ritas Medical Center Behavioral Services offers integrated dual diagnosis disorder treatment, group therapy and couples/family therapy to young adults, seniors 65 or older and adults.
+Mercy Health St Ritas Medical Center Behavioral Services provides outpatient treatment, telemedicine/telehealth and hospital inpatient treatment.
+Mercy Health St Ritas Medical Center Behavioral Services offers psychotropic medication, cognitive behavioral therapy and individual psychotherapy to seniors 65 or older, adults and young adults.
 Mercy Health St Ritas Medical Center Behavioral Services also supports people requiring dual diagnosis treatment and people with serious mental illness.
-Additional services offered at Mercy Health St Ritas Medical Center Behavioral Services include mentoring/peer support/consumer-run services, suicide prevention services and family psychoeducation.
+Additional services offered at Mercy Health St Ritas Medical Center Behavioral Services include illness management and recovery, case management and education services.

 Learn More